-As the result of a strategic planning process focused on capacity-building, long-term sustainability and the transition from an artist-led improvisational activity into a cultural institution, WaterFire Providence purchased the Center in 2012 and began fundraising and rehabilitation for the vacant, historic, industrial building in the underserved Olneyville/Valley neighborhood of Providence.
-Initially built in 1929 for the US Rubber Company as a multi-purpose manufacturing facility, WaterFire Providence completed renovation of the WaterFire Arts Center in May 2017.
-The 37,000 sq. ft. multi-use arts center has become WaterFire’s first permanent home in the community.
+As the result of a strategic planning process focused on capacity-building, long-term sustainability, and the transition from an artist-led improvisational activity into a cultural institution, WaterFire Providence purchased the Center in 2012 and began fundraising and rehabilitation for the vacant, historic, industrial building in the underserved Olneyville/Valley neighborhood of Providence.
+Initially built in 1929 for the US Rubber Company as a multi-purpose manufacturing facility, WaterFire Providence completed the renovation of the WaterFire Arts Center in May 2017.
+The 37,000 square foot multi-use arts center has become WaterFire’s first permanent home in the community.

 YOUR EVENT CAN HAPPEN HERE!

 The WaterFire Arts Center is available for your next event!
 From Galas and Weddings to Business Lunches and Trade Shows, we can make your event in Providence a success.

 The preserved industrial framework of the building remains exposed with steel beams creating a beautiful vaulted ceiling in the Main Hall.
 Historic wood roof panels, paint swatches, and period bricks can also be found intact allowing for a distinctive antique aesthetic for any style of event.

 Explore the WaterFire Arts Center and Valley Arts District